 Depending on which version of the Tesla Model Y you order, you will receive different rims and tires.
-In our tips and tricks, we explain what options are available with Tesla.
+In our tips and tricks, we explain which options are available from Tesla.

-Tesla Model Y 19-inch rims: standard for more affordable models
+Tesla Model Y rims 19 inch: Standard for cheaper models

-In the basic version and in the "Maximum Range" version, the Model Y comes with 19-inch, aerodynamically optimized rims with the name "Gemini" as standard.
-If you want 20-inch Tesla Model Y rims, you pay 2.200 euros more and gets the attractive "Induction" rims in return.
+In the basic version and in the "Maximum Range" version, the Model Y comes standard with 19-inch, aerodynamically optimized rims with the name "Gemini".
+If you want 20-inch Tesla Model Y rims, you pay 2,200 euros more and get the attractive "Induction" rims.

 Original winter tires for these models are available from Tesla in a complete set with 19-inch sports rims for 3000 euros.

-Model Y wheels: Performance version with 21-inch wheels as standard
+Model Y wheels: Performance variant with 21-inch wheels as standard

-Paying the not insignificant surcharge for the performance version of the Model Y means you get the huge, 21-inch "Überturbine" rims as standard.
+Those who pay the not-so-small surcharge for the performance version of the Model Y get the huge, 21-inch "Überturbine" rims as standard.
 These are relatively expensive and fetch high prices on the private third-party market.
-The original 21-inch winter tire set from the manufacturer with four additional rims also costs a hefty 3.990 euros.
+The original 21-inch winter tire set from the manufacturer with four additional rims also costs a hefty 3,990 euros.

-Curbs and co. special care is therefore required.
-However, if you have left the rim hanging, our paint stick can help without any complications.
+So special care is required on kerbs and the like.
+However, if you have left the rim hanging, our paint stick can help without complications.

 Tesla Model Y: Maximum aerodynamics with New Aero rims

-The high-tech rims from Sweden impress with their unique aerodynamics, which promise a high increase in range.
-The New Aero rims also enhance the look of your Model Y and achieve a luxurious aerodynamic aesthetic.
+The high-tech rims from Sweden impress with unique aerodynamics that promise a high range gain.
+The New Aero rims also enhance the appearance of your Model Y and achieve a luxurious aerodynamic aesthetic.

 Tesla delivers its Model Y with different tires depending on the variant, but the manufacturer always uses the Pirelli Sottozero 3 for winter tires.
 The Model Y tire size logically differs depending on the variant and rim.
-For the 19-inch Gemini rim you need 255/45R19, for the 20-inch Induction rim 255/40R20.
-The 21-inch rims wear 275/35R21 at the rear and 255/35R21 at the front.
+The 19-inch Gemini rim requires 255/45R19, the 20-inch Induction rim 255/40R20.
+The 21-inch rims have 275/35R21 at the rear and 255/35R21 at the front.

 Source contribution image: Eyosias G via Unsplash